Antwerp: Rail

 Antwerp is the focus of lines to the north to Essen and the Netherlands, east to Turnhout, south to Mechelen, Brussels and Charleroi, and southwest to Ghent and Ostend.
 It is served by international and Thalys trains to Amsterdam, Rotterdam and Paris, and national trains to Ghent, Bruges, Ostend, Brussels, Charleroi, Hasselt, Liège, Leuven and Turnhout.

-Antwerp Central station is an architectural monument in itself, and is mentioned in W G Sebald's haunting novel Austerlitz.
+Antwerp Central station is an architectural monument in itself, and is mentioned in W G Sebald's novel Austerlitz.
 Prior to the completion in 2007 of a tunnel that runs northwards under the city centre to emerge at the old Antwerp Dam station, Central was a terminus.
 Trains from Brussels to the Netherlands had to either reverse at Central or call only at Berchem station, 2 km to the south, and then describe a semicircle to the east, round the Singel.
 Now, they call at the new lower level of the station before continuing in the same direction.

-Antwerp is also home to Antwerpen-Noord, the largest classification yard for freight in Belgium and second largest in Europe.
+Antwerp is also home to Antwerpen-Noord, the largest classification yard for freight in Belgium and the second largest in Europe.
 The majority of freight trains in Belgium depart from or arrive here.
 It has two classification humps and over a hundred tracks.

-Public transportation
+Local public transport

 The city has a web of tram and bus lines operated by De Lijn and providing access to the city centre, suburbs and the Left Bank.
 The tram network has 14 lines, of which the underground section is called the "premetro" and includes a tunnel under the river.
 The Franklin Rooseveltplaats functions as the city's main hub for local and regional bus lines.
+However, there has been an evolution to end regional lines at transportation hubs more outward of the city center, such as Zuid and Luchtbal.